Nicholas-NYC/LAB1/README.md

 # LAB1
 Throwing the Bones
-This is a lab1 pp3 our group is Hassan Syed, Taulant Bega, Rimo, and Nicholas Esposito
+This is a lab1 pp3 our group is Hassan Syed, Taulant Bega, Rimo Akther, and Nicholas Esposito